Twill Textile Design

 As well as making handwoven scarves and accessories, I have developed a range of portable looms and kits in the hope that others might be inspired to try weaving.
 I teach weaving workshops (through http://www.nztextileexperiences.co.nz)

-Twill Textiles runs from a home studio in central Nelson, NZ.
-This creative space is shared with the lovely Esther (Nester Prints).
-We often work on joint projects as well as keeping each in good company.
-The studio is home to looms, printing presses, sewing machines, tools, equipment, samples, shelves full of colourful yarn and supplies.
+Twill Textiles runs from a tiny home studio in central Nelson, NZ.
+The 10 sq m shed is home to looms, machines, tools, equipment, samples & shelves full of colourful yarn and supplies.

 I have been a member of the little Beehive Co-op since July 2016.
 It’s pretty special to be a part of this dynamic and supportive group of local artists/designers who all pride in making quality New Zealand products for our lovely customers and visitors.
-My work can also be seen at the wonderful Wow Gallery & Museum, the Suter Gallery and Made it Wellington.
-Commissions are welcome.
+My work can also be seen at the wonderful Suter Art Gallery, Nelson Classic Car museum and Made it Wellington.
+Private commissions are also welcome.

 If you live further a-field, you may like to know that some items can also be found on my Etsy shop.